 Sarah is a 2008 graduate of the University of Pennsylvania where she was a Women’s Swimming and Diving Co-Captain, and received her J.D., cum laude, in 2014 from New England Law, Boston, where she was a recipient of the New England Scholar Award.
 She is admitted to practice in the Commonwealth of Massachusetts, the State of Rhode Island, the United States District Court for the District of Massachusetts, and the United States Court of Appeals for the First Circuit.
 She is a member of the American Bar Association, the Boston Bar Association, and the Rhode Island Bar Association.
 Sarah was selected as a Massachusetts Super Lawyers® Rising Star in 2019, 2018 and in 2017.

-Sarah will be honored at the 2020 Excellence in the Law event, which will be held virtually on July 22.
+Sarah was honored at the 2020 Excellence in the Law event, which was held virtually on July 22.

 See more information and a complete list of honorees on the MLW website: https://masslawyersweekly.com/excellence-in-the-law/honorees/

 Schwartz Hannum PC is thrilled to announce that Kirsten B. White has been named a Partner of the Firm.
 Kirsten is a member of the Firm's Labor and Employment and Education Practice groups.
 Kirsten prioritizes exceptional client service in her legal work, and her client-first approach emphasizes accessibility, responsiveness, and personal investment in meeting client objectives.